dazuma/toys/toys/README.md

 ### Write your first tool

-You can define tools by creating toys *config files*.
-Using your favorite editor, create a new file called `.toys.rb` (note the leading period) in your current directory.
+You can define tools by creating a *Toys file*.
+Go into any directory, and, using your favorite editor, create a new file called `.toys.rb` (note the leading period).
 Copy the following into the file, and save it:

     tool "greet" do
       desc "My first tool!"